Doit: the goodest python task-runner you never heard of

 Then you start stacking commands into commands.
 How about "build" calling "test", "build_doc", then "make_package"?

-Ah, the CI has become simpler, it just installs stuff and call doit
+Ah, the CI has become simpler, it just installs stuff and calls doit now.

-Then you are realizing you wish you would not always be building the doc when you make the package.
+Then you realize you wish you were not always be building the doc when you make the package.
 Sometimes the doc hasn't changed.
 But it turns out you can add a few lines to set dependencies on changed files.

 Doing it